Sofosss/DockerTutorialGR/README.md

 </h1>

 <h3 align="center">
 <i>This repository serves as a beginner's tutorial on Docker in Greek.
-It provides concise guidance on Docker fundamentals, including the creation of Dockerfiles, building images, running containers and sharing images.</i>
+It provides concise guidance on Docker fundamentals, including the creation of Dockerfiles, building images, running containers and sharing data between them.</i>
 </h3>
 <br>